dobrado76/Stable-Diffusion-Unity-Integration/README.md

 - Text-to-Image generation with Prompt and Negative prompt for:
   a) texturing 3D models having a MeshRenderer component with tiling option and generation of Normal/Bump maps,
   b) UI component having a Image or RawImage component (Canvas, Panel, Image, Button, etc.)
+- Image-to-Image generation with Prompt and Negative prompt for:
+  a) UI component having a Image or RawImage component (Canvas, Panel, Image, Button, etc.)
 - Editor only components for scene/level design (no runtime dependencies to Stable Diffusion)
 - Image generation using any Stable Diffusion models available in the server model folder
 - Standard parameters control over image generation (Prompt and Negative Prompt, Sampler, Nb. of Steps, CFG Scale, Image dimension and Seed)